-The event begins at 7 p.m. at First Unitarian Church of Honolulu, 2500 Pali Highway.
-For more information, please see the related calendar item.
+The event will be held April 25, 7 p.m. at First Unitarian Church of Honolulu, 2500 Pali Highway.
+For complete information, please see the related event page.

 The event is from 12:30 p.m. to 1:30 p.m. at Pohai Nani Retirement Community, 45-090 Namoku St., Kaneohe, HI 96744.